Nursing in Australia- 3 Step Procedure

 It generally takes 1.5 to 2 years to complete a Diploma of Nursing.
 One can specialise in different areas including general nursing, medical administration, and infection control.

 The course comprises 25 units (20 core units and 5 elective units).
 It is delivered by a combination of theory, laboratory, simulated practice and professional experience placements.

 THE BACHELOR OF NURSING

-- The Bachelor of Nursing prepares for the role of registered nurse in Australia.
+- The Bachelor of Nursing prepares for the role of the registered nurse in Australia.

-It typically takes 3 years’ full time or equivalent part time to complete Bachelor of Nursing.
+It typically takes 3 years full time or equivalent part-time to complete a Bachelor of Nursing.
 Major areas of study include anatomy and physiology, community care nursing, mental health nursing, acute care nursing and medical surgical nursing with an emphasis on research-based practice.